 Figure 10 : Principle of least privilege

 Micro-segmentation : Networks and applications should be segmented into smaller, isolated units to limit the impact of breaches.
 Figure 11 shows the importance of micro segmentation in cybersecurity, it prevents attacks from spreading from the infected part of the network to the remaining parts.
-With no no segmentation, the network is an open floor for the attacker.
+With no segmentation, the network is an open floor for the attacker.